Ending a tenancy

 - the date they must leave is at least 6 months after the original tenancy began (the one they signed on first moving in)

-- they have a periodic tenancy – or they have a fixed-term tenancy and you aren’t asking them to leave before the end of the fixed term
+- they have a periodic tenancy – or they have a fixed-term tenancy and you are not asking them to leave before the end of the fixed term

 During the fixed term